-In line with the indications introduced by Basel 3, BancoPosta RFC has included Credit Valuation Adjustment (CVA) risk within the counterparty risk.
+In line with regulatory indications, BancoPosta RFC includes Credit Valuation Adjustment (CVA) risk in counterparty risk.
 This represents the risk of potential losses as a result of movements in market prices due to deterioration in the creditworthiness of counterparties and is quantified using the standardised approach.
 The capital requirement for CVA risk is calculated in relation to exposures to derivatives.

-As part of second-level controls relating to credit and counterparty risk, the Risk Management unit conducts a weekly audit of the established operating limits.
+As part of second-level controls relating to credit and counterparty risk, the Risk Management unit regularly conducts audit of the established operating limits.
 In the event of any divergence, appropriate risk containment and mitigation measures are taken.
 In order to enable the Top Management to appropriately assess the need for action to manage and/or mitigate risks, the Risk Management unit produces quarterly risk reports, including credit and counterparty risk, for corporate bodies and the relevant committees and functions.
 These reports are then sent on to the Bank of Italy, together with those produced by the other control functions.

-21. According to prudential regulations, with reference to the rules on Large Exposures, risk-weighted assets must remain below 25% of own funds.
+^{22.} According to prudential regulations, with reference to the rules on Large Exposures, risk-weighted assets must remain below 25% of own funds.
 As a rule, exposures are recognised at nominal value, taking into consideration any credit risk mitigation techniques.
 To take into account the lower risk related to the nature of the borrower, more favourable weighting factors are applied.